 Once You Have a Post Schedule, Make an Action Plan

 Now that you know what you’re going to post and when, it’s time for you to make an action plan.

-Think about how long it takes for you to write a blog post.
-This will vary based on your industry, depth of topic, and search-engine needs, but you’ll need to know how long it takes you to make content.
+Calculate how long it takes for you to write a blog post.
+This will vary based on your industry, depth of topic, and search-engine needs, but you’ll need to know the time it takes for you to make content.

-Give yourself ample time to produce each and every post.
-Also, it’s a good idea to work in advance so that way if you have to shift priorities around, you can make up the time later.
+Set aside proper time to produce each and every post.
+Also, it’s a good idea to work in advance so that way if you need to shift priorities around, you can make up the time later.

 If Applicable, Make a Promotion Plan For Posts

 Now that you know when you’re going to post and how long it takes for you to make each one, the last part of making a blogging calendar is designing your promotion strategy.